fy-labs/md-spreadsheet-parser/COOKBOOK.md

 print(table.to_markdown())
 ```

+## 5. Pandas Integration

+This library acts as a bridge between Markdown and Data Science tools.

 ### Markdown -> Pandas DataFrame

 Convert parsed tables directly to a list of dictionaries, which Pandas can ingest.